3 ways to inspire others with data stories

 If, conversely, the data set ends in ill fortune, you have two choices.
 You need to either motivate the audience to work hard to create reversal of fortune so the data reflects a happy ending or acknowledge honestly that the numbers are final, concede defeat and help the audience find closure.

-Next time you’re thinking about how best to present your data, remember humans process meaning through storytelling.
+Next time you’re thinking about how best to present your data, remember humans process meaning through for storytelling.
 Use stories to frame data so decisions can be made faster and inspire others to take action by changing their hearts and minds.

-Data and analytics, Storytelling
+Audience, Business, Data and analytics, Presenting, Storytelling